zdeluna/RecipeApp/README.md

 node server.js
 ```

-To run the backend and react server
+To run the backend on port 5000 and react server on port 3000.

 ```
 yarn dev
 ```

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With